ansible/lightbulb/tools/aws_lab_setup/README.md

 This is an automated lab setup for Ansible training.
 It creates four nodes per user in the `users` list.

 * One control node from which Ansible will be executed from and where Ansible Tower can be installed
-* Three web nodes that coincide with the three nodes in lightbulb's original design
+* Three web nodes that coincide with the three nodes in Lightbulb's original design
-* And one node where `haproxy` is installed (via lightbulb lesson)
+* And one node where `haproxy` is installed (via Lightbulb lesson)

 **NOTE**: Because of [a bug introduced in Ansible v2.2.1](https://github.com/ansible/lightbulb/issues/112) you will need to run this provisioner with v2.3.2 or higher.